Checkmk Conference #6 is coming. Get your tickets here!

-Detailed usage of RAM, Swap, VMalloc and other memory areas on Linux
+Linux: Detailed Usage of RAM, Swap, VMalloc and other Memory Areas

 |Distribution:||official part of Check_MK|

 This check measures all of the available memory readings of the complex